 The importance of Spontaneity

 Few Scrum teams take care of Class 2 work, and Scrum theory would dictate that it should be placed in the Product Backlog.
-This just so happens to be the reason why Scrum often feels like drudgery and developers are getting uncomfortable with practices like Pair Programming.
+This just so happens to be the reason why Scrum often feels like drudgery and developers are getting uncomfortable with practices like Pair Programming."Spontaneous stuff" is a way to relax the mind, it helps sustain motivation and being totally uncommitted on outcomes allows creativity to flourish.

 Load versus Idle Time